cylc/cylc-doc/src/glossary.rst

 .. glossary::
    :sorted:

-   suite
+   workflow
-   Cylc suite
+   Cylc workflow
-      A Cylc suite is a directory containing a :cylc:conf:`flow.cylc` file which contains :term:`graphing<graph>` representing a workflow.
+      A Cylc workflow is a directory containing a :cylc:conf:`flow.cylc` file which contains :term:`graphing<graph>` representing a workflow.

-   suite directory
+   workflow directory
       The suite directory contains all of the configuration for a suite e.g. the :cylc:conf:`flow.cylc` file.